mirror/chromium/content/browser/download/docs/save-page-as.md

           `SavePackage::OnMHTMLGenerated`.

-Note: MHTML format is by default disabled in Save-Page-As UI on Windows, MacOS and Linux (it is the default on ChromeOS), but for testing this can be easily changed using `--save-page-as-mhtml` command line switch.
+Note: MHTML format is by default disabled in Save-Page-As UI on Windows, MacOS and Linux (it is the default on Chrome OS), but for testing this can be easily changed using `--save-page-as-mhtml` command line switch.